fuzzymfx/fuzzymfx.github.io/content/current.md

 Before beginning 2024, I want to have grown to look back at 2023 and be proud of myself; thus, I will be working on myself for the next month.

 Leaving a job isn't an easy call.
 Leaving something that you've built with your own hands is a tough decision.
 I had to make that call.
-Amongst all this chaos, after possibly a hundred losses, I finally got to have a win.
+Amongst all this chaos, after possibly a hundred disapointments, I finally got to have a win.
 I had an adventure of a weekend.
 I attended a standup comedy show, and went to a mystery room with my friends, we went laser tagging, bowling, and had a blast of a dinner afterwards.

 <figure class="image">
 <img alt='win' src ="/assets/img/oct/win.jpeg" class='h-25 w-25'>